What is Child Sexual Abuse?

 2. Control your emotions – Stay calm.
 Fear and anger are normal reactions, but they can frighten the child.
 Be sure not to blame, punish or embarrass the child.
 Abuse is NEVER the child’s fault.

-3. Be supportive – Reassure the child that he or she did the right thing by telling.
-Tell the child that they are not the blame for what has happened to them.
+3. Be supportive – Reassure the child that s/he did the right thing by telling.
+Tell the child that they are not the blame for what has happened.

-Law Enforcement – if the offender is someone who does not live in the same home as the child.
+Law Enforcement– if the offender does not live in the same home as the child.